 Golden Monkey Tracking

-Golden Monkey Tracking, Golden monkeys, also known as golden snub-nosed monkeys or Rhinopithecus roxellana, are a species of Old World monkeys native to the mountainous regions of central and southwest China.
-They are known for their striking appearance, with golden-orange fur and a characteristic upturned nose.
+Golden Monkey Tracking, Golden monkeys, also known as golden snub-nosed monkeys or Rhinopithecus roxellana.
+Are a species of Old World monkeys native to the mountainous regions of central and southwest China.
+Known for their striking appearance.
+With golden-orange fur and a characteristic upturned nose.

-Mgahinga National Park is one of the few places where you can experience golden monkey tracking in Africa.
+Mgahinga National Park is one of the few places in Uganda where you can experience golden monkey tracking in Africa.

 Would you like to participate in the activity?